 Most crematoriums offer a service time of 30 minutes, which can be extended.
-Our two nearest crematoriums are Bournemouth Crematorium and Poole Crematorium.
+Our two nearest crematoriums in Dorset are Bournemouth Crematorium and Poole Crematorium.
 We also regularly attend Weymouth, Yeovil, Salisbury and Southampton Crematoriums as well as others nationally.

 A crematorium chapel is suitable for religious or non-religious funerals.
 The whole of the funeral service can be held at the crematorium or at an alternative venue prior to the cremation.